Crop Calendar & Sowing & Harvest Chart

 Shows when to sow

-A visual, month-by-month chart of sowing, growing and harvest windows for 18 major crops — pick your region, tap the month, and see exactly what to plant now and when you'll harvest.
+A visual, month-by-month chart of sowing, growing and harvest windows for 101 crops — your region is auto-detected, then tap the month to see exactly what to plant now, what's growing and when you'll harvest, in matrix, year-wheel or list view.

 |---|---|---|---|---|---|---|---|---|---|---|---|---|